nicole-tan/Cornell-VEL/README.md

 ####Left and Right Controllers
 If only one controller is being used, the RightController.csv file will contain the tracking information for that moving controller.
 When both controllers are active, the one that is leftmost in space is recorded as left.

+###Events
+Events are recorded by pressing down the 'E' key.
+This records down the timestamp and event name, as well as the location and rotation for that particular event, making it easy to debug tracking movements.

 ###Testing
 1. Left hand: